10 Best Dividend Growth Stocks for January 2026

 Risk Factors

-- High leverage and debt service obligations limiting financial flexibility
+- Elevated leverage with 80.1% debt-to-equity ratio limiting financial flexibility

-- Cyclical semiconductor industry dynamics and inventory corrections
+- Cyclical semiconductor industry exposure and inventory risks

-- Technology obsolescence and rapid product cycle requirements
+- Technology obsolescence and rapid product cycle pressures

 | Metric | Value |